The best baseball players born on Dec. 19

 3) Aaron Loup (1987)

-A situational side-arming southpaw (say that three times fast), Loup's journeyman career has seen him with six teams in his first 12 seasons.
+A situational side-arming southpaw (say that three times fast), Loup's journeyman career saw him pitch with six teams in 12 seasons.
 Most remarkable, he is one of a small number of pitchers in history to be credited with two wins in one day.
 On Aug.
 16, 2020, Loup worked a hitless 2/3-inning for the Rays against the Blue Jays in a completion of a game that had been suspended by weather the day before.
 He earned the victory, then worked a scoreless seventh inning of the nightcap that Tampa Bay also won to give him two Ws in less than eight hours.

 4) Russell Branyan (1975)